/security/patterns.py

 def apply_masking(self, text: str) -> str:

-`pattern`, `replacement`, `use_regex`, and `ignore_case`.
+the attributes specified for `pattern`, `replacement`, `use_regex`, and `ignore_case`.

 Args: